gsbrodal/gsbrodal.github.io/ipsa/exam-past.md

 # Past exams

 2020- Programming exams
-(links are to zip files; use "Save Link As..." to download).
+(links are to zip files;
+use "Save Link As..." to download; note that Safari on Mac unzips files automatically).
 The assertions in the solutions verifying the validity of the input are not required for a correct solution.
-The questions files contain 5 test cases per problem, whereas the answer files contain 5 additional test cases per problem).
+The questions files contain 5 test cases per problem, whereas the answer files contain 5 additional test cases per problem.

 * August 2025 [
   [questions](exams/ipsa25r.zip),